Artist & Designer

 The Professional Journey

 My career began in the pre-digital era at Tom Griffin Commercial Art Studio in Winter Park, specializing in hand-drawn designs for packaging, logos, and brochures.
-As the industry evolved, I embraced the digital age, founding Storm Hill Studio in Maitland, FL.

 Digital Pioneer